Sound energy

 Car engine

-Sound energy example - car engine
+Sound energy example - Car engine

-The engine of a car generates sound energy while running | Image: Stock photo[●]
+The engine of a car generates sound energy while running | Image: Pixabay

 A car engine generates sound energy as a result of the combustion process within its cylinders.
 When fuel and air mix in the engine’s combustion chamber and ignite, the rapid expansion of gases forces the engine’s pistons into motion.
 This mechanical action produces vibrations that travel through the engine components and into the surrounding air.
 The resulting sound waves manifest as the distinctive hum, roar, or rumble characteristic of a running car engine.
 The specific sound profile can vary based on factors such as engine design, exhaust system, and the overall mechanical condition of the vehicle.